INRIM/bitis/doc/examples.rst

     :language: python
     :lines: 30-

 This is the plotting result.
-The signal is represented as exiting from a UART device at TTL level.
-This kind of signal is logically inverted with respect to a RS-232 signal.
-The x axis units are seconds.
+The x axis units are milliseconds.

 .. image:: ../examples/serial_tx.png

-* S: start bit.
-* 0/1: character bits.
-* P: parity bit.
-* E: stop bits.

 Phase lockin
 ------------